Completeness of derived interleaving distances and sheaf quantization of non-smooth objects: Introduction

 \subsection{Our results}

 In this work, we use the Tamarkin category, which was introduced by Tamarkin~\cite{Tamarkin} to prove his non-displaceability theorem.
-Let $M$ be a connected $C^\infty$-manifold without boundary and let $\pi \colon T^*M \to M$ denote its cotangent bundle equipped with the canonical symplectic structure.
+Let $X$ be a connected $C^\infty$-manifold without boundary and let $\pi \colon T^*X \to X$ denote its cotangent bundle equipped with the canonical symplectic structure.
 We also let $(t;\tau)$ denote the homogeneous coordinate system on $T^*\bR_t$ and fix a field $\bfk$.
-The Tamarkin category $\cD(M)$ is defined to be the left orthogonal of the triangulated subcategory consisting of objects microsupported in $\{ \tau \le 0\} \subset T^*(M \times \bR_t)$ in $\SD(\bfk_{M \times \bR_t})$, the derived category of sheaves on $M \times \bR_t$.
-In order to generalize Tamarkin's non-displaceability theorem to a quantitative version, the authors introduced the interleaving-like distance $d_{\cD(M)}$ on $\cD(M)$ in \cite{AI20}, motivated by the convolution distance on $\SD(\bfk_{\bR^n})$ due to Kashiwara--Schapira~\cite{KS18persistent}.
-See \cref{section:tamarkin_SQ} for the details of Tamarkin category and the distance $d_{\cD(M)}$.
+The Tamarkin category $\cD(X)$ is defined to be the left orthogonal of the triangulated subcategory consisting of objects microsupported in $\{ \tau \le 0\} \subset T^*(X \times \bR_t)$ in $\SD(\bfk_{X \times \bR_t})$, the derived category of sheaves on $X \times \bR_t$.
+To generalize Tamarkin's non-displaceability theorem to a quantitative version, the authors introduced the interleaving-like pseudo-distance on $\cD(X)$ in \cite{AI20}, motivated by the convolution distance on $\SD(\bfk_{\bR^n})$ due to Kashiwara--Schapira~\cite{KS18persistent}.
+In this paper, we introduce a modified pseudo-distance $d_{\cD(X)}$ on $\cD(X)$ that is possibly larger than the previous one.
+See \cref{subsec:tamarkin} for the details of the Tamarkin category and the pseudo-distance $d_{\cD(X)}$.

-In this paper, we first establish the following completeness result.
+In this paper, we first establish the completeness of the Tamarkin category $\cD(X)$ with respect to $d_{\cD(X)}$ in \cref{section:limit}.